ashishMECHA/timestamp-microservice/README.md

 # Timestamp Microservice

-This is the boilerplate code for the Timestamp Microservice project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/timestamp-microservice
+This is the project for Back End Development and APIs.In the Back End Development and APIs Certification, I learnt how to write back end apps with Node.js and npm (Node Package Manager).